 The North American Society for Sport Management is pleased to announce its annual student research competition.
 To be eligible for this competition, students MUST be enrolled in a college or university at the deadline of submission (11:59pm Monday January 14, 2019), AND not be employed in a full-time academic position at the submission deadline.
 Students may not submit more than ONE paper for this competition, and if accepted for presentation, this paper will count toward the two-presentation maximum for the NASSM Annual Conference.

 Papers should reflect a student’s analytical and/or theoretical research interest and be appropriate for presentation at the NASSM Annual Conference.
-The winner of the student competition will have an opportunity to present this paper at the President’s Luncheon during the NASSM Annual Conference (June 5 - 9, 2018 in Halifax, Nova Scotia).
+The winner of the student competition will have an opportunity to present this paper at the President’s Luncheon during the NASSM Annual Conference (May 28 - June 1, 2019 in New Orleans, Louisiana).

 INSTRUCTIONS FOR SUBMISSION